Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Note: If you wish to change the default [=DRM system configuration=] associated with a content key, you must update all the instances where the data is present in the MPD.
 For live services, this can mean updating the data in multiple [=periods=].

-If a DASH client exposes APIs/callbacks to business logic for the purpose of controlling DRM interactions, it SHALL NOT allow these APIs to associate multiple [=DRM system configurations=] for the same [=DRM system=] with the same `default_KID`.
-Conversely, DASH client APIs SHOULD allow business logic to associate different [=DRM system configurations=] for the same [=DRM system=] with different `default_KIDs`.
+If a DASH client exposes APIs/callbacks to business logic for the purpose of controlling DRM interactions and/or supplying data for [=DRM system configuration=], it SHALL NOT allow these APIs to associate multiple [=DRM system configurations=] for the same [=DRM system=] with the same `default_KID`.
+Conversely, DASH client APIs SHOULD allow business logic to provide different [=DRM system configurations=] for the same [=DRM system=] for use with different `default_KIDs`.

 ### default_KID defines the scope of DRM system interactions ### {#CPS-default_KID}